 During this time, explain what the product can be used for and how it differs from other products already available.
 By asking their honest opinion on whether they would buy the product or not and if they have faced any challenges when using it, you can use the feedback to refine your product before sending it out to a larger market.

 Choose how you will distribute your items

 Once you’ve made this decision, look into various distribution companies.
-As your business grows, you might find that you’ll require your own distribution centre or require hiring one out.
-For this, you’ll have to consider purchasing items such as a gravity roller conveyor, forklifts, pallets, packaging materials, etc.
+As your business grows, you might find that you’ll require your own distribution centre or hire one out.

 Create a marketing plan